-We are or have been a party to employment and compensation arrangements with related parties, as more particularly described above in "Executive Compensation and Related Information" We have entered into an indemnification agreement with each of our directors and executive officers.
+We are or have been a party to employment and compensation arrangements with related parties, as more particularly described above in "Information about our Board of Directors, Board Committees and Related Matters-Compensation of Directors" and "Executive Compensation and Related Information."
+We have entered into an indemnification agreement with each of our directors and executive officers.
 The indemnification agreements and our certificate of incorporation and bylaws require us to indemnify our directors and officers to the fullest extent permitted by Delaware law.